sergiusens/snappy-docs/build-snaps/go.md

 ## Further customisations

-Here are all the Go plugin-specific keywords
+Here are all the Go plugin-specific keywords:

 ```
     - go-packages: